Lunatic666/camelup/README.md

 - Backup server logs in to the remote server
 - Backup server copies over the file and deletes it on success

-Steps 4-6 are not yet implemented, but shouldn't be too hard.
-Camel and a small processor should be enough for the job.

 ## Prerequisites

 - Java 1.7+